LucasBedue/Projet_Meteo_2022_2023/README.md

 -Q:			Antarctica

-For example the parameter -h which makes a graph with the height of the stations and -m for the max moisture with the command : ./Meteo.sh -f name_file -h -m
+For example the parameter -h which makes a graph with the height of the stations and -m for the max moisture with the command: ./Meteo.sh -f name_file -h -m

+For all parameters and and their detailed explanation refer to --help with the command: ./Meteo.sh --help